kolawoluu/blood-sweat-and-kubernetes/README.md

 **Ready to begin your journey?
 Start with [Day 1: Foundation](docs/day-01-foundation.md)**

 *"The best way to learn Kubernetes is to break it, fix it, and break it again.
 Welcome to the chaos."*

+## 📝 Note on Deprecated Commands

+Some commands in this course use `kubectl run` which is deprecated but still functional.
+For modern alternatives:
+- Use `kubectl create deployment` + `kubectl exec` instead of `kubectl run`
+- Use `kubectl apply -f` for complex pod specifications
+- Use `kubectl debug` for debugging scenarios